TuringLang/AbstractMCMC.jl/docs/src/state_interface.md

 These functions provide a minimal interface to interact with the `state` datatype, which a sampler package can optionally implement.
 The interface facilitates the implementation of "meta-algorithms" that combine different samplers.
-We will demonstrate how it can be used to implement Gibbs sampling in the following sections.
+We will demonstrate this in the following sections.

 ## Using the `state` Interface for block sampling within Gibbs